1fish2/BBQTimer/README.md

 Cooking, interval timer, lock screen widget, reminder alarm, stopwatch.

 ## Implementation notes
-* The lock screen widget pretty much needs to use a Chronometer view for the ticking time display.
+* The lock screen widget and notification need to use a Chronometer view to show the ticking time display without using a lot of battery power.
-Using a Text view would show clock skew between multiple widgets and would use more CPU time and battery power.
-* When paused, a Chronometer view can't show a well-determined time value because its API doesn't accommodate that case.
+* When paused, a Chronometer view can't show the right time value because its API doesn't accommodate that case.
 You could fake it by sending it a start time that's about the right amount of time ago but you can't control how long until it reads the system clock.
-Consequently, multiple widgets would display different paused time values.
-The workaround is to switch the display from a Chronometer view to a Text view when paused.
+Multiple widgets would display different paused time values.
+The workaround is to switch to a Text view when paused.
-* Formatting the elapsed time like 0:12 would look nicer than 00:12 but Android's Chronometer view only does the latter.
-The app's main screen and its paused text widget match that for consistency.
+* Formatting the elapsed time like 0:12 would look nicer than 00:12 but Android's Chronometer view always does the latter.
+The app's main screen and its paused text widget match it for consistency.
 * The widget's ViewFlipper must explicitly set android:measureAllChildren="false", otherwise flipping its subviews will resize the adjacent ImageButton on Galaxy Nexus Jelly Bean.
 (Why?)